José Luis Millán's Research Focus

 Tissue-nonspecific Alkaline Phosphatase Regulates Purinergic Transmission in the Central Nervous System During Development and Disease.

 Sebastián-Serrano Á, de Diego-García L, Martínez-Frailes C, Ávila J, Zimmermann H, Millán JL, Miras-Portugal MT, Díaz-Hernández M

 Bravo Y, Teriete P, Dhanya RP, Dahl R, Lee PS, Kiffer-Moreira T, Ganji SR, Sergienko E, Smith LH, Farquharson C, Millán JL, Cosford ND

 Bioorg Med Chem Lett 2014 Sep 1 ;24(17):4308-11

-Inhibition of tissue-nonspecific alkaline phosphatase protects against medial arterial calcification and improved survival probability in the CKD-MBD mouse model.
+Inhibition of tissue-nonspecific alkaline phosphatase protects against medial arterial calcification and improves survival probability in the CKD-MBD mouse model.

 Tani T, Fujiwara M, Orimo H, Shimizu A, Narisawa S, Pinkerton AB, Millán JL, Tsuruoka S

 Dillon S, Staines KA, Millán JL, Farquharson C